 We are working on the technical and biological validation of novel experimental and analytical methodologies for MSOT that provide new opportunities for evaluating cancer prognosis.
 This includes the use of light fluence models relevant for application in vivo as well as standardised protocols for contrast enhancement in tumour tissue.
 New fluorescent/optoacoustic contrast agents are also under development.
 We are ensuring biological validation of the available MSOT image features using preclinical models of breast and prostate cancer.
 We expect the use of MSOT to provide us with new insight into process of angiogenesis and mechanisms of response to novel anti-angiogenic therapies.

-Michal Tomaszewski, Judith Weber, Dr James Joseph, Dr Isabel Quiros-Gonzalez, Dr Joanna Brunker.
+Lina Hacker, Emma Brown, Judith Weber, Dr James Joseph, Dr Joanna Brunker.

-Dr Oshaani Obeyakoon, Prof. Fiona Gilbert (Department of Radiology, University of Cambridge); Prof. Paul Beard (Department of Medical Physics and Bioengineering, UCL).
+Dr Oshaani Obeyakoon, Prof. Fiona Gilbert (Department of Radiology, University of Cambridge); Prof. Paul Beard (Department of Medical Physics and Bioengineering, UCL); Dr Silvia Hernandez-Ainsa (University of Zaratoga, Spain).